apache/inlong-website/development/how-to-release.md

     Release notes:
     • https://github.com/apache/incubator-inlong/releases/tag/${release_version}-${rc_version}

-    The artifacts signed with PGP key [填写你个人的KEY], corresponding to [填写你个人的邮箱], that can be found in keys file:
+    The artifacts signed with PGP key [your personal KEY], corresponding to [your email], that can be found in keys file:
     • https://downloads.apache.org/incubator/inlong/KEYS

     The vote will be open for at least 72 hours or until necessary number of votes are reached.